nikolaygtitov/ToursApp/README.md

 ### Source Code
 Source code can be found/cloned/downloaded at the [GitHub](https://github.ncsu.edu/ngtitov) repository.

-### Acknowledgment
-Please be aware that 90% (refer to the [GitHub](https://github.ncsu.edu/ngtitov) commits history) of the work has been done by me
-* Nikolay G. Titov (ngtitov@ncsu.edu)

-Due to the lack of any help whatsoever, heavy load of designing, implementing and testing tasks, and steep learning curve, I could not finish this project even working more than 8 hours per day.

-Please be acknowledged that I've dedicated over 120 hours for this project.

-Therefore, I was not able to test all of the implemented functionalities, features and edge-case scenarios.

 ### Team
 * EarlyBird (not really sure what it means)